Metaphor Publications, Inc. Storytelling Resources Orcs in LitRPG Fantasy: What You Need to Know

 The Common Orc of Menelon

 The Common Orc is a primitive humanoid species on Menelon.
-A product of natural selection, this type of orc blends recognizable human features and traits and completely alien characteristics together in a package just human enough to share reproductive DNA.
+It is a product of natural selection.
+As such, this type of orc blends recognizable human features and traits and completely alien characteristics.
+And unfortunately for humans, it's all in a package just human enough to share reproductive DNA.

 • Built to Survive: High in endurance and physical ability, but short of stature an unable to work in large groups.

-• Sociopolitical Role: Historically, a major thorn in the side of rural communities due to raiding to kill animals for food, and even children for breeding.
+• Sociopolitical Role: Historically, a major thorn in the side of rural communities due to raiding.

-• Cultural Complexity: Unlike the one-note "evil brutes" of older fiction, Common Orcs have a complex made up of small family unit "tribes" that compete with other tribes for territory for food and (stone age) resources, and to "steal" mates for breeding.
+• Cultural Complexity: Unlike the one-note "evil brutes" of older fiction, Common Orcs have a complex made up of small family unit "tribes."
+They compete with other tribes for territory for food and (stone age) resources, and to "steal" mates for breeding.

 The War Orc of Menelon

 War Orcs are a specifically bred hybrid that is very strong and very violent.
-Created for combat, not just muscle—they're a critical military asset for the Confederation.
+Therefore, they were created for combat, not just muscle—in Menelon's fantasy lore, they're a critical military asset for the Confederation.

 • Engineered Warriors: Larger and more lethal than Common Orcs, designed with biological enhancements to strength, speed, and endurance.